bloomdata-com-my/datasets/README.md

 # Retail and E-Commerce Datasets

-This repository offers a comprehensive collection of retail and e-commerce datasets, sourced primarily from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+This repository provides a comprehensive collection of retail and e-commerce datasets, mainly sourced from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 These datasets include detailed customer profiles, geolocation data, order specifics, product details, and seller information, making them ideal for showcasing contextual analysis where Large Language Models excel over conventional Machine Learning approaches.
-To facilitate collaborative efforts across multiple stakeholders in showcasing these capabilities, we have transformed and stored these datasets in Parquet format, utilizing the efficient ZSTD compression method.
+To support collaboration, we have transformed and stored these datasets in Parquet format using the efficient ZSTD compression method.
 For access to the code, please reach out to cr.ooi@bloomdata.com.my.

 ## Step 1: ETL Process (Extract, Transform, Load)